Joxit/docker-registry-ui/README.md

 This project aims to provide a user interface for your private docker registry v2.
 There is no default registry on this UI, you should add your own with the UI.
 You can manage more than one registry server.
-All registry will be stored in the [local storage](https://en.wikipedia.org/wiki/Web_storage#Local_and_session_storage) of your browser.
+All registries will be stored in the [local storage](https://en.wikipedia.org/wiki/Web_storage#Local_and_session_storage) of your browser.

-This web user interface use [Riot](https://github.com/Riot/riot) the react-like user interface micro-library and [riot-mui](https://github.com/kysonic/riot-mui) components.
+This web user interface uses [Riot](https://github.com/Riot/riot) the react-like user interface micro-library and [riot-mui](https://github.com/kysonic/riot-mui) components.

 ## [GitHub Page](https://joxit.github.io/docker-registry-ui) and [Live Demo](https://joxit.github.io/docker-registry-ui/demo/)